-In my eBook, Three Killer Mistakes Successful Personal Trainers Don’t Make, which you can grab for FREE by clicking the Free Download button after you click here —> Personal Training Biz, I talked about the fact that I’ve always been the trainer in the gym that everyone knows.
+In my eBook, Three Killer Mistakes Successful Personal Trainers Don’t Make, which you can grab for FREE by clicking the FREE 20+ PAGE EBOOK button after you click here —> Personal Training Biz, I talked about the fact that I’ve always been the trainer in the gym that everyone knows.

 I’m the guy that beats everyone to the punch by saying good morning first.
 By making eye contact first.

 I’m always smiling, winking, shaking hands, patting backs.
 Nodding my head, waving across the room, acknowledging all.

 And I do this all day everyday.
 Not once in a while.